Steel Shelving

 - Open Shelving

-- More easily accessible than closed shelving.
-Because it uses back and side braces (instead of panels), open shelving tends to greatly minimize lateral sway.
-Open shelves are ideal for applications where workers will need access to inventory from both sides of the shelf, and where the risk of tipping is minimal.
+- Offers greater accessibility compared to closed shelving.
+Supported by back and side braces rather than panels, open shelving helps reduce lateral movement.
+These shelves are ideal for environments where access is needed from both sides and the risk of tipping is low.

 - Closed Shelving